Broken windows theory: New York City

 According to a 2001 study by Kelling and William Sousa of crime trends in New York City, rates of both petty and serious crime saw significant drops after the aforementioned quality-of-life policing policies were implemented.
 Furthermore, crime across all categories continued to decline for the following ten years.
 This data suggested that policies based on the Broken Windows Theory were effective.
-Later, in 2016, Brian Jordan Jefferson used the precedent of Kelling and Sousa's study to conduct fieldwork in the 70th precinct of New York City, which it was corroborated that crime mitigation in the area were concerning "quality of life" issues, which included noise complaints and loitering.
+Later, in 2016, Brian Jordan Jefferson used the precedent of Kelling and Sousa's study to conduct fieldwork in the 70th precinct of New York City, in which it was corroborated that crime mitigation in the area concerned "quality of life" issues, which included noise complaints and loitering.
 The falling crime rates throughout New York City had built a mutual relationship between residents and law enforcement in vigilance of disorderly conduct.

 However, other studies do not find a causal relationship between the adoption of such policies and decreases in crime.
 The decrease may have been part of a broader trend across the United States.
 The rates of most crimes, including all categories of violent crime, made consecutive declines from their peak in 1990, under Giuliani's predecessor, David Dinkins.
 Other cities also experienced less crime, even though they had different police policies.
 Other factors, such as the 39% drop in New York City's unemployment rate between 1992 and 1999, could also explain the decrease reported by Kelling and Sousa.

-A 2017 study found that when the New York Police Department (NYPD) stopped aggressively enforcing minor legal statutes in late 2014 and early 2015 that civilian complaints of three major crimes (burglary, felony assault, and grand larceny) decreased (slightly with large error bars) during and shortly after sharp reductions in proactive policing.
+A 2017 study found that when the NYPD stopped aggressively enforcing minor legal statutes in late 2014 and early 2015 that civilian complaints of the major crimes of burglary, felony assault, and grand larceny, decreased slightly with large error bars during and shortly after sharp reductions in proactive policing.
 There was no statistically significant effect on other major crimes such as murder, rape, robbery, or grand theft auto.
 These results are touted as challenging prevailing scholarship as well as conventional wisdom on authority and legal compliance by implying that aggressively enforcing minor legal statutes incites more severe criminal acts.